How to prepare and line walls

 Sorry, I don’t know much more about lining paper, except:

-f you are in the Brighton area, contact eco painter and decorator Tom White.
+If you are in the Brighton area, there is eco painter and decorator Tom White.

 There must be something in the water, or a good decorating college in Brighton.
 Colour Republic also in Brighton have written probably the definitive Reasons to use lining paper